AdaptiveCity/acp_data_strategy/README.md

 key properties such that the annotated data can be re-published for consumption further downstream like any other real-time data source.

-2. The `ACP sensor metadata database` (documented below) which acts as a repository for persistent metadata regarding the sensors which is accessible via an API for any process during the data flow.
+2. The `metadata database` (documented below) which acts as a repository for persistent metadata regarding the sensors which is accessible via an API for any process during the data flow.
 For example this includes the `location` of the non-moving sensors.